 Philosophy is the story of brave thinkers who can change the world.

 Here’s a question for you: What is your touchstone book?
 The book that changed your life.
 The book that made you realize who you are and what you stand for.
-You may not have fully realized it when you read it, but, looking back, you know….
+You may not have fully realized it when you read it, but looking back, you know now what it was.

-The sad part is that I had to wait until I was 18 years-old and in college to study philosophy.
-By this time it is often too little, too late.
-As a university professor of philosophy, I see it in so many of my students.
+Sadly, I had to wait until I was eighteen years old and in college to study philosophy.
+By that time in one’s life, it is often too little too late.
+As a university professor of philosophy, I see that in so many of my students.
 They become deer in the headlights: Are you kidding me?
 I’m here to get a career.
-I have a million things on my mind and I just don’t care anymore whether time travel might be possible… Perhaps what saved me is that I had been a part of an experimental group in fifth grade that got to read and discuss Madeline L’Engle’s A Wrinkle in Time.
-At any rate, philosophy felt strangely familiar as I sat in PL101, like an old friend I wished I had spent more time with while growing up.
+I have a million things on my mind, and I just don’t care anymore whether time travel might be possible.
+Perhaps what saved me is that I had been a part of an experimental group in fifth grade that got to read and discuss Madeline L’Engle’s A Wrinkle in Time.
+At any rate, philosophy felt strangely familiar as I sat in PL101—like an old friend I wished I had spent more time with while growing up.

-I want philosophy to be a lifelong friend for my children, and for all of their funny little friends, and for all their friends’ friends, and for the whole next generation.
-As they venture into civilization, philosophy will be their defense against me, and all the other teachers, role-models, bosses, and societal influences, who, well-meaning or not, give too many suggestions, and with too heavy a hand.
+I want philosophy to be a lifelong friend for my children—and for all of their funny little friends, and for all their friends’ friends, and for the whole next generation.
+As they venture into civilization, philosophy will be their defense against me and all of the teachers, role models, bosses, and societal influences who, well-meaning or not, give too many suggestions and with too heavy a hand.

-I was so happy to find in Royal Fireworks a press that is willing to take a chance on philosophy for kids.
-It needs to be a standard part of primary education.
+I was so happy to find in Royal Fireworks Press a publisher that is willing to take a chance on philosophy for kids.
+Philosophy needs to be a standard part of primary education.
 To do math and science and literature without philosophy is like trying to run with one leg.
-Philosophy is the mother of all the academic disciplines and it will always be a part of them, inspiring the ever greater reach of the human mind.
+Philosophy is the mother of all academic disciplines, and it will always be a part of them, inspiring the ever-greater reach of the human mind.

-Two years ago, I contacted Dr. Tom Kemnitz about writing a version of Plato’s Republic for children.
+Two years ago, I contacted Dr. Tom Kemnitz (president of Royal Fireworks Press) about writing a version of Plato’s Republic for children.
 I could practically hear him wrinkle his nose.
 “You know, to a kid,” he said, “Plato is a really boring old guy.”
 I almost felt for a moment that I was speaking to A.S.
-Neill himself, who wrote “at Summerhill, we had one main idea: to make the school fit the child—instead of making the child fit the school.”
+Neill himself, who wrote: “at Summerhill, we had one main idea: to make the school fit the child—instead of making the child fit the school.”
 Suddenly, the idea of making the book fit the child instead of making the child fit the book started snapping into place.
-Soon, with much guidance and encouragement from Dr. Tom, the book, Question Mark , was born.
-We hope this curriculum series validates your students’ innate wisdom and helps philosophy to become a welcome and integral part of your adventures in learning.
+Soon, with much guidance and encouragement from Tom, the book Question Mark was born.
+We hope that this curriculum series validates children’s innate wisdom and helps philosophy to become a welcome and integral part of their adventures in learning.

-Sharon Kaye is Professor of Philosophy at John Carroll University in Cleveland, Ohio.
+Dr. Sharon Kaye is Professor of Philosophy at John Carroll University in Cleveland, Ohio.
 She graduated Phi Beta Kappa from the University of Wisconsin, Madison.
-After receiving her Ph.D. in 1997 from the University of Toronto, she was a Killam postdoctoral fellow at Dalhousie University in Halifax, Nova Scotia.
-Since then, she has published numerous articles as well as books.
+After receiving her Ph.D. from the University of Toronto, she was a Killam postdoctoral fellow at Dalhousie University in Halifax, Nova Scotia.
+Since then, she has published numerous articles and books.
 Her works have been translated into Japanese, Greek, Turkish, Spanish, Portuguese, and Slovak.
-She and her husband have two young children.